Internet Explorer 8: End of life

 Support for IE8 on most supported Windows versions ended on January 12, 2016, when Microsoft began requiring customers to use the latest version of Internet Explorer available for each Windows version.
 For versions of Windows in which IE8 was the final version of Internet Explorer available, support ended alongside the end of support for that version of Windows.
-This meant that support for IE8 on Windows XP ended with its end of extended support on April 8, 2014.
-Support for IE8 ended on October 13, 2020, the same day that support for Windows Embedded Standard 7 ended.
+This meant that support for IE8 on XP ended with its end of extended support on April 8, 2014.
+On October 13, 2020, Microsoft released the final IE8 update for Windows Embedded Standard 7, marking the end of IE8 support on all platforms.

 New features

 IE8 contains many new features, including WebSlices and Accelerators.
 At the first glance, the most visible change of the user interface is that the tabs have an inward colour gradient instead of outward.

 Accelerators

 Accelerators are a form of selection-based search which allow a user to invoke an online service from any other page using only the mouse.
 Actions such as selecting the text or other objects will give users access to the usable Accelerator services (such as blogging with the selected text, or viewing a map of a selected geographical location), which can then be invoked with the selected object.
 According to Microsoft, Accelerators eliminate the need to copy and paste content between web pages.
 IE8 specifies an XML-based encoding which allows a web application or web service to be invoked as an Accelerator service.
 How the service will be invoked and for what categories of content it will show up are specified in the XML file.
 Similarities have been drawn between Accelerators and the controversial Smart tags feature experimented with in the IE 6 Beta but withdrawn after criticism (though later included in MS Office).